 Another unique feature of Bochums' degree courses is that Theoretical Biochemistry can be chosen from the fifth semester onwards as a “focal point” in the field of “Biomolecular Chemistry”.
 In particular, practical classes are offered which are tailored to convey the specialized knowledge required for the course.
 Finally, it is then possible to complete a theoretical dissertation in Biochemistry.

-To supplement these Master's degree courses in Chemistry and Biochemistry an International Master Programme “Molecular Sciences and Simulation” (IMOS) is on offer in which Theoretical Chemistry plays an integral part.
+To supplement these Master's degree courses in Chemistry and Biochemistry an International Master Programme “Molecular Sciences - Spectroscopy and Simulation” (IMOS) is on offer in which Theoretical Chemistry plays an integral part.
 IMOS interfaces between the classical disciplines of Chemistry and Physics with a strong focus on the areas of theoretical concepts, molecular spectroscopy and computer simulations.
 This postgraduate degree course is tailored to meet the needs of outstanding students who want to learn state-of-the-art spectroscopical methods coupled with quantum chemistry and molecular simulations, thus equipping them with the means to tackle current scientific problems in the field of (bio)molecular sciences successfully.

 The postgraduate doctoral study course in the field of Theoretical Chemistry or Biochemistry results in the title Dr. rer. nat. and is generally the result of a 3-year postgraduate programme which is, akin to the Master's course, held solely in English.
 This can follow a Master's degree or, to save time, begin directly after an excellent Bachelor's degree as a so-called “fast track doctoral course”.
 The framework of the doctoral studies is embedded in the Graduate School of Chemistry and Biochemistry which also advises foreign students in all non-scientific aspects of student life.